-Learning environments (or eco-systems) take on the appearance of a time, place or event being explored and are changed with every new theme.
-Classrooms have a variety of flexible learning spaces, which can be adapted for different lessons and which allow children to make daily decisions about how they would like to learn.
+Learning environments take on the appearance of a time, place or event being explored and are changed with every new project.
+Classrooms have a variety of flexible learning spaces, which can be adapted for different lessons and which allow children to decide about how they would like to learn.

-Challenge Based Learning
+Challenge-Based Learning